-LBBC Group remains ‘open’ with many of the team now working remotely.
+LBBC Group has been able to remain open during these challenging times with production maintained and others working remotely where appropriate.
 Please maintain contact as required with your usual team members.

-We wish all our customers and suppliers to keep safe during this challenging time and look forward to returning to full operational activity as soon as it is safe to do so.
+We wish all our customers and suppliers to keep safe during these challenging times and look forward to continuing to support our customers as we have for over 140 years.

 LBBC Group based in Leeds is one of only 8 companies from Yorkshire that feature in the league table which ranks Britain’s small and medium-sized private companies with the fastest-growing international sales.